 - Have an official academic transcript from each college you have attended sent to Dordt University.

 To have an official transcript sent to Dordt University, contact the registrar's office of any colleges you have attended and request that they mail a transcript to Dordt.
 Transcripts are not considered official if they are sent by the student.

 700 7th Street NE

 - Have your ACT/SAT score reports sent to Dordt University.

 - Financial aid forms to be filed after October 1:

 The Dordt University Title IV code is #001859.

 Be sure to double check the Admissions/Financial Aid timeline to make sure everything is done on time.

-Note: Students transferring from a community college or another college may be eligible for a Dordt College Academic Scholarship.
+Note: Students transferring from a community college or another college may be eligible for a Dordt University Academic Scholarship.
 See the Financial Aid Office's scholarship listings for more information.